Ayush12345678900/ayushsinghania/README.md

 -Once, it is done type "rails s" in the command line to run in the local host.

+-Only the logged in user has the ability to create ,edit and delete his own posts ,he dont have access to edit or delete other User posts , he can only see the posts.

 * Ruby version